rafaelpcarneiro/fakeNewsAnalysis/README.md

 <div align='center'>
     u → v ⇔ (u, v) ∈ E.
 </div>
-Also, each edge (u, v) ∈ E has a weight, given by the mean time that user
+Also, each edge (u, v) ∈ E has a weight, given by the mean time that an user
 <em>v</em> interacts with <em>u</em>.